Broad Ripple Village, United States of America - Things to Do in Broad Ripple Village

 Explore the Monon Trail

-Booking Tip: Trail access is free and available year-round.
-Bike rentals are available at local shops for $15-25 per day.
+Booking Tip: The trail is free to use year-round.
+Bike rentals are available from local shops for $20-30 per day.
 Early morning or late afternoon visits offer the best lighting and fewer crowds.

 Experience the Nightlife Scene